Help Yourself (band)

 Help Yourself, known to their fans as "The Helps", were an English rock band of the early 1970s.
+Originally formed as a backing band for Malcolm Morley, they evolved into a pub rock band with psychedelic-influences.
+Releasing four studio albums before their break-up, and one 31 years later, they are possibly best known for the number of notable musicians that passed through their ranks.

 History

 Help Yourself formed in London in 1970, originally as a backing band for singer-songwriter Malcolm Morley, who had been signed as a solo act by Famepushers.
 The band was assembled by John Eichler who, as well as working for Famepushers, was production manager at Strand Cosmetics, where he hired people either for 'musical ability' or 'strangeness'.